lawrennd/old_talks/_gp/includes/what-is-a-gp.md

 * mismatch between the set of prediction functions we choose and all possible prediction functions.

 * Also uncertainties in objective, leave those for another day.
+}{
+In practice, we normally also have uncertainty associated with these functions.
+Uncertainty in the prediction function arises from

+1. scarcity of training data and
+2. mismatch between the set of prediction functions we choose and all possible prediction functions.

+There are also challenges around specification of the objective function, but for we will save those for another day.
+For the moment, let us focus on the prediction function.
+}

 \include{../../_ml/includes/neural-networks.md}
 \include{../../_ml/includes/probabilistic-modelling.md}